It makes us incredibly happy to announce our 6th Annual Vision Board Party!

 What to Drink: Get your bubbles on!
 Bouchon boasts an extensive selection of Champagne to set that sexy tone and stimulate the palate.
 Or enjoy a classic cocktail followed with a bottle (or glass) from their large selection of French and California wines.

 Where to Sit: Anywhere you can, lol!
 Reservations are not always easy to come by.
 You can eat at the bar, but it’s small.
-There are a few tables outside in the courtyard next to Bouchon Bakery where you’ll enjoy some of the best tourist watching Napa has to offer… Sante’!
+There are a few tables outside in the courtyard next to Bouchon Bakery where you’ll enjoy some of the best tourist-watching Napa has to offer… Sante’!

 What to Eat: Their menu is always changing but I like to eat a little bit of everything.
 Start with a salad, they always focus on fresh, unique ingredients.
-For your main, they are known for their pastas and pizza, but when in doubt, ask your server for suggestions because they won’t steer you wrong.
-If the Pork Milanese is offered that night, order quick before it sells out!
+For your main, they are known for their pasta and pizza, but when in doubt, ask your server for suggestions because they won’t steer you wrong.
+If the Pork Milanese is offered that night, order quickly before it sells out!

 What to Drink: Start with a Negroni, they spin a few different takes on this classic so be sure to pick the one that suits you.
-The wine list is flush with Altamura wines so take advantage of the chance to drink these beauties both by the glass and bottle, my favorite is the Sangiovese.

 Dedicated to the guest experience and great service, R+D Kitchen delivers great food and beverages with amazing consistency.

-What to Drink: They have a large selection of Napa wines by the glass that are always a large pour and come accompanied with a smile.
+What to Drink: They have a large selection of Napa wines by the glass that are always a large pour and come accompanied by a smile.
 They also make great classic cocktails with one of the best margaritas in the valley.

 Where to Sit: They have a large bar where you can eat dinner as well as a medium size dining room with lots of cozy booths.
-Their outdoor space is a perfect gathering place for a pre-dinner cocktail or after dinner in an adirondack chair by the firepit with views of their vegetable garden.
+Their outdoor space is a perfect gathering place for a pre-dinner cocktail or after dinner in an Adirondack chair by the firepit with views of their vegetable garden.

 Highly Honorable Mention

 The French Laundry, of course!
 It’s difficult to reserve a table and a Michelin three-star expensive experience.
-Believe the hype, but don’t take my word for it, you can Google all the good reviews and his new lounge for caviar and champagne.
+Believe the hype, but don’t take my word for it, you can Google all the good reviews and his lounge for caviar and champagne.

 Founded in 1981, Auberge du Soleil is considered by many as Napa Valley’s first fine-dining establishment.
 With an emphasis on the importance of utilizing fresh ingredients, the menu is filled with delicious French-inspired foods.

-What to Eat: The lunch menu can be approached more casually with a burger and fries, a seasonal pasta dish or a classic country style pate.
-If you’re feeling fancy, the dinner experience can be the quintessential, world class, multi-course experience that you create a lasting memory.
+What to Eat: The lunch menu can be approached more casually with a burger and fries, a seasonal pasta dish, or a classic country-style pate.
+If you’re feeling fancy, the dinner experience can be the quintessential, world-class, multi-course experience that you create a lasting memory.

 What to Drink: Their spirits program is top notch and they stir up some clever cocktails as you would expect.
 They also have an extensive selection of wines from around the world (over 15,000!) so they will certainly have something special to pair with whatever you choose to eat.

 Where to Sit: Sit on the terrace for an unrivaled vista of the Napa Valley.
 The restaurant and the bar both have terraces that offer incredible views of the wine country landscape.
 If you can’t get a reservation on the terrace for lunch, head over to the bar terrace at noon when it opens for a first come first served approach to the terrace seating.
 If you can’t sit on the terrace, have a drink at the bar and wait, it’s worth it.
 (Grab the seat at the bar that has a window to the outside view in the meantime!)
-Even if it’s a cool day you can sit outside since they have built in heaters on the deck.
+Even if it’s a cool day you can sit outside since they have built-in heaters on the deck.